bluegreen-labs/jungleweather/README.md

 It is best to sort the images using a non-destructive method.
 It is therefore best to use a non-destructive photo editor or manager combined with tags rather to sort the data, rather than copying the source files around.
 In case of the Jungle Weather we used the [Shotwell photo editor and manager](https://wiki.gnome.org/Apps/Shotwell), on Windows and OSX Adobe Lightroom might serve the same purpose.

-##### time required
+#### time required

-In terms of  the time required I estimate that sorting and labelling roughly 100K images would take at most a week of time (I finished the +70K images in less than a week, with a high variety of formats).
+In terms of the time required I estimate that sorting and labelling roughly 100K images would take at most a week of time.
+Within Jungleweather I finished the +70K images in less than a week, with a high variety of formats.

 ### Template generation